-The trends suggest that U.S. direct investment in the area is relatively small and has grown erratically in recent years.
+The trends suggest that U.S. direct investment in the area is relatively small and has stagnated or grown erratically in recent years.
 Some countries have fared better than others and net foreign investment may increase or decrease because of both economic and political trends, as well as opportunities in other parts of the world that can affect business decisions.
 Investment patterns have been skewed toward Costa Rica, which has over half of U.S. FDI in Central America.
-The stock of FDI has declined since 1999 in El Salvador, Guatemala, Honduras, and the Dominican Republic.

-Review of the DR-CAFTA
+Review of the CAFTA-DR

 One aspect of the congressional debate over trade agreements focuses on their potential economic effects on the United States.
 Congress mandated that the United States International Trade Commission (USITC) assess these effects and it released its final report in August 2004.
-This report provides quantitative and qualitative estimates of the DR-CAFTA effects on the U.S. economy as a whole and for selected sectors.
-Overall, the "welfare value" or aggregate effect on U.S. consumers and households of trade liberalization under the DR-CAFTA, assuming it would be fully implemented on January 1, 2005, would be approximately \$166 million (less than 0.01% of GDP) for each year the agreement is in effect.28
+This report provides quantitative and qualitative estimates of the CAFTA-DR effects on the U.S. economy as a whole and for selected sectors.
+Overall, the "welfare value" or aggregate effect on U.S. consumers and households of trade liberalization under the CAFTA-DR will be approximately \$166 million (less than 0.01% of GDP) for each year the agreement is in effect.28

-With respect to trade flows, the reduction of relatively higher tariff rates on U.S. goods is expected to provide a greater effect on U.S. exports than to imports from the region.
-The USITC model estimates that if the DR-CAFTA were fully implemented, U.S. exports to the DR-CAFTA countries would increase by \$2.7 billion or 15%, while imports would increase by \$2.8 billion, or 12%.
-The effect on aggregate U.S. output and employment is expected to be minimal.
-The largest sector increases were estimated to occur for U.S. grains (0.29% for output and 0.31% for employment) and the greatest decrease to occur for sugar manufacturing (-2.0% for both output and employment).29 These estimates are in line with expectations made prior to the negotiations that the marginal effects of the DR-CAFTA would be small, but positive for the U.S. economy as a whole, given the DR-CAFTA countries had small and already largely open economies.
+With respect to trade flows, the reduction of relatively higher tariff rates on U.S. goods is expected to increase U.S. exports more than imports with the region.
+The USITC model estimates that when the CAFTA-DR is fully implemented, U.S. exports to the CAFTA-DR countries will increase by \$2.7 billion or 15%, while imports will increase by \$2.8 billion, or 12%.
+The effect of this trade growth on aggregate U.S. output and employment is estimated to be minimal.
+The largest sector increases were estimated to occur for U.S. grains (0.29% for output and 0.31% for employment) and the greatest decrease to occur for sugar manufacturing (-2.0% for both output and employment).29 These estimates are in line with expectations made prior to the negotiations that the marginal effects of the CAFTA-DR will be small, but positive for the U.S. economy as a whole, given the CAFTA-DR countries had small and already largely open economies.

 The rest of this section briefly summarizes the major negotiation issues and references the ITC's conclusions with respect to each major issue area, where applicable.
-Emphasis is given to those sectors expected to be most affected by the agreement.
+Emphasis is given to those sectors and issues expected to be most affected by the agreement, or that generated the most contentious policy debate.